Sp00n3xJR/Sp00n3xJR/README.md

 <h2> Welcome to my github profile! </H2>

 Hi!
-I'm an aspiring software developer from Finland, currently studying for my bachelor's degree in Information and Communications Technology.
+I'm an aspiring software developer from Finland, currently studying Information and Communications Technology.

 Languages I have experience with:
 - C#